London Packet (1791 ship): Hired armed ship

 under Lieutenant J.E.
 Douglas.
 Then from May 1794 or so, Lieutenant James Fegan (or Fogan) was captain, with A. Hill as master, at least in 1799.

 On 27 February 1795 Lloyd's List (LL) reported that the armed ship London Packet had recaptured Monmouth, Blackburn, master.
 Monmouth had been sailing from Jamaica to London when the French had captured her.
 Unfortunately, Monmouth was then lost on the rocks at the Isles of Scilly with two of her crew members being drowned.

 London Packet otherwise appears to have had a relatively uneventful career on the Liverpool to Channel station, escorting convoys until at least late 1801.
 In October 1801 she had left Plymouth for Liverpool with 100 French prisoners.
 Although, or despite having heard in Falmouth of the pending peace treaty with France the prisoners attempted to take over the ship.
 Lieutenant Fegan and the officers were able to suppress the uprising within minutes without injury to officers or crew, but with some injuries among the prisoners.
 The news of the treaty had caused the British to relax their precautions and the prisoners had decided to take advantage of this.

 Merchantman

 At the resumption of war with France in 1803 the Royal Navy did not rehire London Packet.
-Instead the ship London Packet returned to mercantile service.
+Instead she returned to mercantile service.
 The Register of Shipping for 1804 showed her with J.Toone, master and owner, and trade London–Cadiz.

-Captain Thomas Quertis acquired a letter of marque on 29 October 1803.
+In 1803 she took on Guernsey registry.
+Captain Thomas Quertis (or Quertier), acquired a letter of marque on 29 October 1803.
+She had a crew of 22 men, and her owners were Daniel Moullin, Abraham Simon, Hilary Boucaut. and John Brehaut.
+In 1804, London Packet sailed from Guernsey to New York to Guernsey to Virginia to Guernsey.